 5.2.
 What’s Special

 Join the self-guided tour of Cadbury World and explore the sweet and tasty history of chocolates.
-They also exhibit their skills on handmade items, which is a delight for candy lovers.
+They also exhibit their skills in making handmade items, which is a delight for candy lovers.

 The 4D theatre is the best part of this place and is loved by all.
 You can visit with your children too, as rides for kids are also available.

-The Cadbury shop is the world’s biggest Cadbury shop, where the best chocolates are sold at retail prices.
+The Cadbury shop is the world’s biggest, and the best chocolates are sold at retail prices.
 You can get your favorite chocolates here if you haven’t found them in your nearby markets.

 Booking tickets in advance is strongly advised because only a limited number of people are permitted inside at any time.